Ari57/Ari57/README.md

 - 👋 Hi, I’m Ari57
-- 👀 I'm aiming for a Software Developer apprenticeship
+- 👀 I'm aiming for a Software Development apprenticeship
 - 🌱 I’m currently learning Java and Python
 - 📫 How to reach me - My email is njds7777@gmail.com